smoochy/homelab-automation-scripts/Radarr/Auto_Tag/README.md

 I am not keeping any watched movies on my drives, but I want to keep a history, if I already watched a movie or not.
 For that I added a `watched` label in Radarr.

 And also sometimes I want to keep a movie, after I watched it - or my daughter wants to see a certain movie for the 5th time...
 <br><br>

 ## Requirements

-- Completely set up Plex instance
+- Completely set up Plex instance & known X-Plex Token ([Finding an authentication token / X-Plex-Token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/))
 - Completely set up Radarr instance
 - Completely set up Tautulli instance, connected to your Plex instance
 <br><br>

 ## Setup

-1. Add watched and keep tag to 1 movie in Radarr:
+1. Add `watched` and `keep` tag to 1 movie in Radarr:
    1. Click on a movie.
    2. Click on edit.
    3. In the tags section add i.e. `watched` and `keep` as two tags and click on `Save`.